 We appreciate donations of food from individuals and corporations alike.
 We accept a range of food that is suitable for human consumption, from homegrown fresh produce to long-life grocery items.
 We’re also capable of accepting bulk donations from farms, manufacturers and wholesalers.

+Smaller donations can be dropped off to the shed from 9am -2pm Monday to Friday, larger donations can be collected with prior arrangement.
 Our warehouse coordinator handles food donations.
 Please contact them by email or telephone the warehouse on 03 5444 3409 or to discuss your donation.

 How do I donate money to Bendigo Foodshare?

 Bendigo Foodshare relies on the generosity of the community and we appreciate financial donations both big and small.
 Donations can be made online, by bank transfer or by cheque or money order.